-On the basis of declarations regarding shareholdings exceeding the legal and statutory threshold of 0.5% of the share capital
+$On the \textit{basis} of \textit{declarations} \textit{ regarding shareholdings exceeding the legal and \textit{statutory threshold} of 0.5\% of the \textit{share capital}.$

-Although there is only one class of share, shares held for 10 years in registered form are entitled to double voting rights.
-Calculated on the basis of a total of 307,831,293 "theoretical" voting rights (including suspended voting rights).

-Société Paul Ricard is wholly owned by the Ricard family.
+- Although there is only one class of share, shares held for 10 years in registered form are entitled to double voting rights.
+Calculated on the basis of a total of 307,831,293 "theoretical" voting rights (including suspended voting rights). - Société Paul Ricard is wholly owned by the Ricard family.
 The declaration also covers a total of 169,868 shares held by Le Garlaban; 1,352,650 shares held by Le Delos Invest I; 3,191,928 shares held by Le Delos Invest II, and 8,392,096 shares held by Le Delos Invest III.
 These four companies are controlled by Paul Ricard, under article L. 233-3 of the French Commercial Code.
 Full ownership of Pernod Ricard shares held by Le Delos Invest III was transferred by way of a performance guarantee for its bonds in respect of a futures contract agreed on 10 April 2009.
-Mr Rafaël Gonzalez-Gallarza signed a shareholders' agreement with Société Paul Ricard, as detailed below.
-(2)

-(3) Declaration of 29 June 2017.
+Mr Rafaël Gonzalez-Gallarza signed a shareholders' agreement with Société Paul Ricard, as detailed below. - Declaration of 29 June 2017. - Declaration of 7 April 2017.